 SumUp is a dedicated mobile card machine provider that is very much like the iZettle.
 They have been providing services across 11 countries in Europe since launching in 2012 and are now expanding globally.
 In 2016 they merged with another provider Payleven allowing them to process more than 1 billion Euros worth of transactions.

 Paypal Here accepts most mobile card payment options such as Apple Pay and Android Pay.
 There is no monthly fee involved, and payments reach your Paypal account within seconds.
-The transaction fee starts at 2.75% but can drop to as little 1% which is lower than SumUp although their fee structure is a bit complex to understand.
+The transaction fee starts at 2.75% but can drop to as little 1%, which is lower than SumUp, although their fee structure is a bit complex to understand.

 If you already have a Paypal Business account, then it should not take too long to set up Paypal Here.
 You can manage online and offline payments in one place with this option.

 You can also buy add-on features to extend the functionality of your Paypal Here card reader.
-These features include POS mounts, fast charge cradles, Bouncepad and Taxi Cab bundle.
+These features include POS mounts, fast charge cradles, Bouncepad, and Taxi Cab bundle.

-They do not offer any add-ons however you can connect to Bluetooth and print receipts yourself.
+They do not offer any add-ons; however, you can connect to Bluetooth and print receipts yourself.
 You can also access Worldpay Zinc’s online portal to process phone transactions.

-£39.99 (now £19 + VAT) and is made by Twitter’s co-founder Jack Dorsey who created Square Inc. It has a sleek, compact design which is aesthetically pleasing.
+The Square card reader sells for £39.99 (now £19 + VAT) and is made by Twitter’s co-founder Jack Dorsey who created Square Inc. It has a sleek, compact design that is aesthetically pleasing.

 It has a long battery life that lasts up to 500 transactions before it depletes.

 PayAnywhere conveniently accepts payments from credit/debit cards by using a dongle and smartphone.
-All you need to get started is to create a PayAnywhere account and the credit card reader is shipped to you quickly.
+All you need to get started is to create a PayAnywhere account, and the credit card reader is shipped to you quickly.

-PayAnywhere is a good option if you are looking for a cheap card reader but it does take a few attempts to set up an account for individual sellers which can be quite inconvenient.
-This reader also lacks to support EMV chips and the design itself is awkward-looking.
+PayAnywhere is a good option if you are looking for a cheap card reader, but it does take a few attempts to set up an account for individual sellers, which can be quite inconvenient.
+This reader also lacks to support EMV chips, and the design itself is awkward-looking.
 In conclusion, if you are a durable card reader with modern features, you should avoid buying this device and save yourself from unnecessary hassle.

-Izettle cost £34.8 to purchase including VAT.
+Izettle cost £34.8 to purchase, including VAT.
 A business that takes 100 transactions at £100 will incur £175 worth of charges cost.
-Therefore, in their 1st month with the machine they will be charged £209.8 including card reader cost based on £10,000 revenue.
+Therefore, in their 1st month with the machine, they will be charged £209.8, including card reader cost based on £10,000 revenue.

-Barclaycard Anywhere cost £34 including VAT.
-They charge 1.6% per transaction so based on the calculations for all the above fees of using the card reader in your first month would be £194.
+Barclaycard Anywhere cost £34, including VAT.
+They charge 1.6% per transaction, so based on the calculations for all the above fees of using the card reader in your first month would be £194.

-So, based on our criteria we have…
+So, based on our criteria, we have…

-*the above rankings assume that a business took £10,000 in card payments with each transaction at £100.
+*the above rankings assume that the business took £10,000 in card payments with each transaction at £100.
 The total cost per card reader provider giving above in the total of purchasing the card reader with the calculated transaction costs added.
-Note we did not include Worldpay Zinc as they have been discontinued at time of this article.
+Note we did not include Worldpay Zinc as they have been discontinued at the time of this article.

-It is a good idea to stick to mobile card readers if your business turnover is less than £5000 a month, but as your business grows and your annual turnover reaches £50,000, you are better off with a traditional card machine.
+It is good to stick to mobile card readers if your business turnover is less than £5000 a month, but as your business grows and your annual turnover reaches £50,000, you are better off with a traditional card machine.